-Bring a small pot with potatoes and whole garlic cloves covered by water and 2 tsp. salt to a boil over high heat.
+Bring a small pot with potatoes and whole garlic cloves covered by 4 cups water and 2 tsp. salt to a boil over high heat.
 Cook until fork-tender, 12-16 minutes.

+Reserve ¼ cup potato cooking water.
 Drain potatoes and garlic in a colander and return to pot.
 Add cheese, half the cream (reserve remaining for sauce), and a pinch of salt and pepper.
 Mash until desired consistency is reached.
+If potatoes are dry, add reserved potato cooking water 1 Tbsp. at a time.
 Cover and set aside.

 While potatoes cook, prepare ingredients.

 Stem top 2" of rosemary, leaving remaining rosemary whole.
 Mince leaves.

 Pat steaks dry, and season both sides with a pinch of salt and pepper.

 Cook the Steaks

 Place a medium non-stick pan over medium heat and add 2 tsp. olive oil.